hartwigmedical/hmftools/README_TARGETED.md

 **WORK IN PROGRESS**

-# Targeted NGS in HMF tools
+# Targeted NGS Analysis in HMF Tools

 TO DO:    Aims to generically handling targeted sequencing